codescape/bitvunit/usage.md

 }
 {% endhighlight %}

-h3.
-API Docs
+### API Docs

-The latest version of the API docs generated from the Javadoc is constantly updated at the following location: "http://bitvunit.codescape.de/apidocs(API Docs)":http://bitvunit.codescape.de/apidocs
+The latest version of the API docs generated from the Javadoc is constantly updated at the following location: [http://bitvunit.codescape.de/apidocs](http://bitvunit.codescape.de/apidocs)

-h3.
-Not enough?
+### Not enough?

-If you know other ways of using the library that should be documented here please use the "Issue Tracker":https://github.com/codescape/bitvunit/issues on GitHub and explain your way of getting the most out of this library!
+If you know other ways of using the library that should be documented here please use the [Issue Tracker](https://github.com/codescape/bitvunit/issues) on GitHub and explain your way of getting the most out of this library!